Daily High to Daily Low: Is It Safe to Buy Fujian Blue Hat Interactive Entertainment Technology Ltd. (BHAT)?

 BHAT’s Market Performance

-BHAT stocks went down by -2.01% for the week, with a monthly drop of -7.01% and a quarterly performance of 60.86%, while its annual performance rate touched 80.07%.
-The volatility ratio for the week stands at 9.18% while the volatility levels for the past 30 days are set at 12.04% for Fujian Blue Hat Interactive Entertainment Technology Ltd..
-The simple moving average for the period of the last 20 days is 6.01% for BHAT stocks with a simple moving average of 31.81% for the last 200 days.
+BHAT stocks went down by -7.24% for the week, with a monthly jump of 2.92% and a quarterly performance of 67.82%, while its annual performance rate touched 77.43%.
+The volatility ratio for the week stands at 16.77% while the volatility levels for the past 30 days are set at 13.20% for Fujian Blue Hat Interactive Entertainment Technology Ltd..
+The simple moving average for the period of the last 20 days is 0.75% for BHAT stocks with a simple moving average of 24.53% for the last 200 days.

-During the last 5 trading sessions, BHAT rose by +10.00%, which changed the moving average for the period of 200-days by +31.61% in comparison to the 20-day moving average, which settled at $1.4135.
-In addition, Fujian Blue Hat Interactive Entertainment Technology Ltd. saw 64.04% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, BHAT fell by -7.24%, which changed the moving average for the period of 200-days by +18.49% in comparison to the 20-day moving average, which settled at $1.4065.
+In addition, Fujian Blue Hat Interactive Entertainment Technology Ltd. saw 58.43% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for BHAT